Ohio Turnpike Toll.com

 • SR-2.
 Lake Erie shore route along Lake Erie between Cleveland and Toledo, partially limited-access.
 Adds roughly 30-60 minutes versus the Turnpike for the Cleveland-Toledo segment.
 Scenic.

 • Combine free + toll partial.
 Drive free routes (US-20 etc.) for parts of your trip and pop onto the Turnpike for the busiest segments where speed matters most.
-The closed-ticket system charges you only for the miles you actually drove on the mainline.
+The fare matrix charges you only for the entry/exit pair you actually drove.

 The other interstates: how I-80 compares